KevinMusgrave/powerful-benchmarker/README.md

 ```
 This folder contains all differences between the originally saved config files and the parameters that you've specified at the command line.
 In this particular case, there should just be a single file ```config_general.yaml``` with a single line: ```num_epochs_train: 150```.

-The underscore delimited numbers in the folder name, indicate which models were loaded for each [split scheme](#split-schemes).
+The underscore delimited numbers in the folder name indicate which models were loaded for each [split scheme](#split-schemes).
 For example, let's say you are doing cross validation with 3 folds.
 The training process has finished 50, 30, and 0 epochs of folds 0, 1, and 2, respectively.
 You decide to stop training, and resume training with a different batch size.
 Now the config diff folder will be named ```resume_training_config_diffs_50_30_0```.

 ## Reproducing benchmark results
 To reproduce an experiment from the benchmark spreadsheets, use the ```--reproduce_results``` flag: